teja624/docker-atom-tutorial/README.md

 The explanation I've included here is the TL;DR version of Github's Doc page.
 If you need more detail, navigate to: https://www.docker.com/what-container

 ### Containers in Linux, Mac and Windows
-Linux is Docker's favourite home, and Ubuntu is the preferred distro.
+Docker has been designed to run on Linux, with Ubuntu as the preferred Linux distro.

 When installing on the Mac, Docker for Mac uses HyperKit, a lightweight macOS virtualization solution built on the Hypervisor.framework.